juanezamudio/civix/README.md

 ## 🌟 Acknowledgements

 This project was built during a hackathon with the goal of improving civic engagement and community involvement.
 We want to thank our mentors, teammates, and the open-source community for their support!

----

-Feel free to customize this README to fit the final state of your project, and good luck with Civix!